BlackRule/rsschool-cv/cv.md

 **Telegram:** @ivan_chernovalov
 **E-mail:** rulesprog@gmail.com
 ### About me:
 I teach adolescents programming remotely through zoom.
 I teach Frontend,Python, C++ (basically C, basics).
-This gives me extra free time, which I spend prTelegram: @eparing to land a  full-time Frontend job.
+This gives me extra free time, which I spend preparing to land a  full-time Frontend job.
 Now I am also preparing to enter the master’s program “Banking Information Technologies” - a joint master’s program of IKBFU and Sberbank with the support of MSU university.
 I like frontend because it deals with UI besides purely programming problems.
 I like Typescript because you can describe everything in great detail and everything you get to interact with is described in such a way.
 Since my childhood I've always been around computers and frontend.
 I created my first website at 8th grade.
 My goal is to participate in building great products that will bring benefit to users.

 ### Skills
 * React